Incentives

 Louisiana Economic Development

-Provides up to a 25 percent refundable tax credit for Louisiana resident labor expenditures and up to a 18 percent refundable tax credit on qualified production expenditures.
+Provides a 25% tax credit for Louisiana resident W2 labor expenditures and an 18% tax credit on qualified production expenditures for companies producing digital interactive media products or platforms in Louisiana.

 Research and Development Tax Credit